FestPackd tips

 Before You Leave Home

 Whatever you wear on your feet will be coated in a fine layer of Indio dust by hour two.
 Bring shoes you're emotionally ready to sacrifice.
-Broken-in boots or chunky sneakers work best.
+Broken-in boots or chunky sneakers work best, and if you bought new shoes for the trip, start breaking them in well before festival week.
 Flip-flops are a trap unless you enjoy strangers stepping on your toes.

 The Polo Grounds sit in a literal desert.
 UV index regularly hits 9+.
 Apply SPF 50 before you leave, reapply every 90 minutes, and bring a mineral stick for your face.
 Aerosol spray sunscreen is banned inside the grounds, so bring the lotion kind.
 First-degree sunburns on Day 1 have ruined more weekends than bad sound systems.

-Download the lineup and make a loose plan.
+Download the lineup and make a simple plan

 Emphasis on loose.
 You will not see every act you circled.
 Conflicts are inevitable, walking between stages takes 10-15 minutes, and you'll lose at least one hour to a spontaneous discovery set you didn't know you needed.
-Build a must-see list of 3-4 acts per day and let the rest happen.
+Build a must-see list of 3-4 acts per day, then screenshot the set times, your meetup point, and your lodging address so a weak signal does not turn simple logistics into drama.

 Your phone will die faster than you think.
 Between photos, texting your group, and checking set times, you're looking at maybe six hours of battery.
-A 20,000mAh portable charger is the single most important thing in your bag after water.
+A real 20,000mAh portable charger is one of the highest-value items in your bag.
+Bring the boring wired battery bank that works, not a tiny vanity charger or some solar gadget you have never tested.

 Know the bag policy before you pack.